jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

     ....:   / Kdec.embeddings(E2.decomposition_field())[0](gamma)).is_square()
     True

-Since we shall work with the twists by :math:`\gamma` we define those twists and check that the restriction of scalars indeed decomposes.
+Since we work with the twists by :math:`\gamma` we define those twists and check that the restriction of scalars indeed decomposes, as claimed in Propostion 4.6.

 ::